BorisMichaelRandebrock/42-Exam_collection/exam_rank_5/Readme.md

 In Exam Rank 5, the focus is entirely on cpp classes.
 Don’t feel distressed or overwhelmed by the workload — it is actually not as difficult or time-consuming as it might seem.

 All you need to do is stay focused on each task and understand what needs to be done.
 The main challenge is managing the workflow and avoiding confusion over the number of classes.
-However, most classes are straightforward copies, and others only require a simple review and minor adjustments.
+However, most classes are straightforward copies with minor adjustments.

-## Project Overview
+## Overview
-The ExamRank5 project consists of three consecutive modules designed to build a small system around the concept of a `Warlock` character and their interactions with spells and targets.
+The ExamRank5 consists of three consecutive modules designed to build a small system around the concept of a `Warlock` character and its interactions with spells and targets.
 The modules cover creating and managing classes in C++ using principles of Object-Oriented Programming, following Coplien's form, and focusing on encapsulation, inheritance, and polymorphism.
 This project has three modules, each progressively building on the last:

 1. **cpp_module00** - The `Warlock` class
 2. **cpp_module01** - Abstract base classes `ASpell` and `ATarget` with `Fwoosh` and `Dummy` implementations.
 Warlock class changes for enabling use of the new spell Fwoosh on the target Dummy.